roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-09 ****** byJust_Plain_Bob© Monday it was Steve's turn to drive and his Honda Accord wasn't near as roomy and comfortable as her Suburban had been.
+Monday it was Steve's turn to drive and his Honda Accord wasn't near as roomy and comfortable as her Suburban had been.
 Hank sat up front with Steve and she ended up in the back between Harry and Ralph.
 Anticipating that the men would be talking about the outcomes of the weekends sporting events she brought a magazine to read.

  She had trouble concentrating on what she was reading because she kept thinking of the thoughts she'd had over the weekend.
 Following her visit to the adult bookstore she had realized she was on the edge of being out of control.
 Her classroom behavior was fast approaching the outrageous and it didn't matter how much it excited her and turned her on she was going to have to rein it in.
 She could still tease the front row boys as she sat at her desk, but there would be no more going without her panties.
 And she had to stop being alone in a room with a student following her fourth hour.
 She was just going to have to get by on her teasing the boys in the front row.
 It would be hard, but she was going to have to do it.